-around the time i read michael pollan's In Defense of Food: An Eater's Manifesto and became more interested in eating more real food and less junk, i purchased Nourishing Traditions, which is sort of the bible of the "slow food" movement. i've yet to adopt many of the traditional practices it advocates, but i've successfully made homemade, nutrient-rich chicken stock and wanted to share the recipe.
+Around the time I read Michael Pollan's In Defense of Food: An Eater's Manifesto and became more interested in eating more real food and less junk, I purchased Nourishing Traditions, which is sort of the bible of the "slow food" movement.
+I've yet to adopt many of its traditional practices, but I've successfully made homemade chicken stock and wanted to share the recipe.

-first, i roasted a chicken (for the second time in my life.) it was a 6 1/2 lb chicken, and i improvised. after cleaning it and patting it down (and removing the gizzards), i stuffed it with celery stocks and a quartered onion. using a few tablespoons of butter, i rubbed the outside and put the rest under the skin, along with a mixture of a few teaspoons (combined) of garlic, thyme and italian seasoning. then i squeezed a lemon over it, popped half into the cavity (because the other half wouldn't fit), and let it cook at 350 for about 2 1/2 hours. cook until the internal temperature reaches 180.
+First, I roasted a chicken (for the second time in my life.)
+It was a 6 1/2 lb chicken, and after cleaning it and patting it down (and removing the gizzards), I stuffed it with celery stalks and a quartered onion.
+Using a few tablespoons of butter, I rubbed the outside and put the rest under the skin, along with a mixture of a few teaspoons (combined) of garlic, thyme, and Italian seasoning.
+Then I squeezed a lemon over it, popped it in, and let it cook at 350 for about 2 1/2 hours (until the internal temperature reached 180), basting occasionally.

-the chicken was moist and delicious. i probably could have made a good gravy, but instead i used the drippings in my stock. jim cleaned most of the meat from the carcass, and i put it in the fridge for soup later.
+The chicken was moist and delicious.
+I could have made a good gravy, but instead I used the drippings in my stock.
+Jim cleaned most of the meat from the carcass, and I put it in the fridge for soup later.

-as per Nourishing Traditions, i broke or cut all the bones in half, to release maximum flavor and nutrients. (my american gladiator name isn't bonesaw for nothing;)
+As per Nourishing Traditions, I broke or cut all the bones in half, to release maximum flavor and nutrients.

 four quarts of cold water and

-two teaspoons of vinegar. i also added an
+two tablespoons of apple cider vinegar.
+I also added a

 three bay leaves.

-in the morning (after about 12 hours), i turned it off, fished out all the solids and discarded them. after all that time, the veggies had given up all their goodness and any remainder meat had cooked too long to be very flavorful. (remember, most of the meat was in my fridge, waiting for later.)
+Let it simmer for anywhere from 6-24 hours.
+I set mine to low and let it go all night.
+Flavor takes time, and it's worth it.
+In the morning (after about 12 hours), I threw in a bunch of parsley and let it simmer another ten minutes.
+Then, I turned it off, fished out all the solids, and discarded them.
+After all that time, the veggies had given up all their goodness and any remainder meat had cooked too long to be very flavorful.
+(Remember, most of the meat was in my fridge, waiting for later.)

-after a bit in the fridge, the fat will rise, and you can skim it off. i was surprised at how little there was. at this point, you can save some of your stock in jars for future soups or recipes, or you can make a delicious chicken noodle soup. i completely improvised, and mine turned out beautifully.
+After a bit in the fridge, the fat will rise, and you can skim it off.
+(If you're making soup, you could probably just skip the whole cooling and skimming bit.)
+At this point, can or freeze your stock for future soups or recipes, or you make a delicious chicken noodle soup.
+I improvised, and it turned out beautifully.

 Making Chicken Soup:

-celery, carrots, garlic and an onion. since i was in a little time crunch, i sauteed and sweated them a bit in the pot before adding my stock back.
+celery, carrots, garlic and an onion, sauteeing and sweating them a bit in the pot before adding my stock back.

 2/3 tsp thyme